Social media use for student learning

 Appropriate uses for social media to support student learning

-The following examples demonstrate social media platforms and applications being used appropriately, with a clear educational context, in ways that limit or avoid student activities from being visible to the public online:
+The following examples demonstrate social media platforms and applications being used appropriately, with a clear educational context (in a supervised manner, where moderation is enabled), in ways that limit or avoid student activities from being visible to the public online:

-- use of a private classroom online forum or social networking group for students to post curriculum-related questions, which the teacher and/or other students answer (for example, curriculum support for students studying a VCE subject)
+- use of a non-age restricted, private classroom online forum for students to post curriculum-related questions, which the teacher and/or other students answer (for example, curriculum support for students studying a VCE subject)

 - use of an online wiki by a teacher as a content repository (for example, a collection of primary source material)

-- use of an online photo sharing site to curate and annotate image collections to support understanding of curriculum content (for example, photographs of landforms or other geographical features)
+- use of a non-age restricted, online photo sharing site to curate and annotate image collections to support understanding of curriculum content (for example, photographs of landforms or other geographical features)

 - use of online collaborative mapping tools to record/annotate local or global events, phenomena and places (for example, mapping/documenting global volcanic activity)

-- use of an online instant messaging app to organise and run a class event (for example, an act for the annual school concert).
+- use of a non-age restricted, online instant messaging app to organise and run a class event (for example, an act for the annual school concert).